 Evolution of Shadow Creek Farm and Target Red Poll

-The Red Poll breed of cattle have been a part of our family history for the past three generations with Dean’s parents and maternal grandparents owning Red Poll cows and now our grand kids are continuing the tradition.
+The Red Poll breed of cattle have been a part of our family history for the past three generations with Dean’s parents and maternal grandparents owning Red Poll cows and now our grand kids are helping during calving season.

 Origins and the Old Farm